Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 1. Fill the bottom reservoir with hot water, then fill the small metal basket with untamped coffee.

-2. Place the basket over the hot water and screw on the top.
+2. Place the basket over the hot water and screw the top on.

 3. Heat the pot, which creates enough steam and pressure for the water to push up through your coffee grounds.